eslint/markdown/docs/processors/markdown.md

 import markdown from "@eslint/markdown";

 export default [
-	...markdown.configs.processor,
+    ...markdown.configs.processor

     // your other configs here
 ];
 ```